 Breakfast at the hotel.
 Depart to Phang-Nga province and visit Suwan Ku Ha Cave with its numerous Buddha statues.
 Proceed to the boat landing pier and take a boat trip through one of the most stunning parts of Thailand, Phang Nga Bay.
 Hundreds of odd-shaped limestone formations rise from the water, often covered with tropical vegetations, some of them are just tiny rocks, while others form larger islands.
 This is also the area, where the famous James Bond film "The Man with the Golden Gun" was shot.
 During the boat trip you will also visit the Moslem village of Ko Panyi, build on stilts out in the open sea, where you will be served a delicious seafood lunch.
 Return to the pier on the mainland and continue by bus to Phuket and transfer to your hotel in Phuket.

 Wake up to the sounds of nature and birds calling from the bushes close to the tent.
 When the sun comes up and clears the mist over the mountains and jungle to the south of Elephant Hills the gibbons start to make their morning territorial calls that echo down the valley.
 Tea and coffee making facilities are available in the tent for early risers; breakfast is at your leisure.
 Then transfer to the elephant camp.
 Here you can see, touch and find out about the life of Thai elephants and about the elephant breeding conservation project the company is running.
-Trekking on elephant back is a unique experience here in the rainforest, what better way is there to get a birds eye view of nature.
+Early hike each morning in the rainforest to enjoy the birds and wildlife.
 On return a buffet lunch.
 After lunch, take a jungle river canoe trip down the Sok River.
 Paddle with life jackets and a guide, drift along the jungle river passing limestone mountains and cliffs covered with exotic tropical vegetation.
 Some times hornbills can be seen flying high overhead or reptiles basking in the sun on the riverbanks.
 From the canoe you can experience a world that has changed little in thousands of years, some of the last areas of primary rainforest in the country.
-In the afternoon, return to Elephant Hills for dinner and overnight in your luxury tents
+In the afternoon, return to Elephant Hills for dinner and overnight in your luxury tents.

 Morning to explore the ecology of the rainforest, to see a great variety of exotic plants, tropical hardwood trees with huge roots, orchids, palms, ferns, bamboos, mosses the variety is unlimited.
 Birds such as the hornbill live high up above, gibbon can often be heard calling to their mates, a macaque or leaf monkey may be heard swinging through the branches, every day is different but it is truly wonderful to discover the great variety of life forms that co-exists together.
 Weather permitting lunch will be served in the rainforest cooked in bamboo, a tradition of jungle explorers for centuries past.
 The jungle bar will be open for people wanting to exchange stories of their day's experience in the jungle.
 Dinner and overnight in your luxury tent.